Here’s a set of indicators to look at some of the key Banking and Macro-economic indicators in India

 CPI Inflation

-Inflation has also been subduing now over the high base of last year even as it stayed above RBI’s comfort level last year
+Inflation has also been high but contained as compared to the global benchmarks even as it stayed above RBI’s comfort level for over 2 quarters now

 Household Inflation Expectations (1 Year Forward)